topu0075/topu0075/README.md

 ### I'm Mostafiz,
-###### A Blockchain Software Engineer.
+###### A Software Engineer (Blockchain || Frontend)

 Welcome to my GitHub profile!
-I'm a passionate software engineer with a strong focus on blockchain technology.
-With a total of 3 years of professional experience, including 2 years in blockchain development and 1 year as a junior web developer, I bring a diverse skill set to the table.
+I'm a passionate software engineer with a strong focus on blockchain technology also strong working knowledge in frontend.
+With a total of 3.5 years of professional experience, including 2.5 years in blockchain development and 1 year as a junior web developer, I bring a diverse skill set to the table.

 ---
 ### Language and Tools